 Fire is one of the most common causes of deaths and property damage in the world.
-Many of these fires are often caused out of human error and negligence, by those who may have little knowledge of fire safety procedures.
+Many of these fires are often caused out of human error and negligence, by those who may have little knowledge of fire and safety procedures.

 However, they’re easy to avoid if proper planning and preparation of the home is put into place, with all family members made aware that it is their combined duty to know, and understand, the risks and safety precautions.
-Apart from visiting sites such as this one, there are also many other different ways that you can educate yourself with regards to fire safety, ranging from Fire Warden Training Courses (although this would only really be necessary in extreme cases), to sitting around as a family and watching a fire safety DVD.
+Apart from visiting sites such as this one, there are also many other different ways that you can educate yourself with regards to fire safety, ranging from Fire Warden Training (although this would only really be necessary in extreme cases), to sitting around as a family and watching a fire safety DVD.

 Fire Escape Routes